 The story of a man who leaves a humdrum job to join a new firm, which he then transforms from a sleepy Japanese company into a major global chemical corporation.

 For a young Stephanie Kwolek, what began as a job to finance medical school soon became a lifelong and illustrious career.

-A childhood passion for chemistry led Gordon Moore on a path that would help him change the world.
-The cofounder of Intel, microchip pioneer, and renowned philanthropist talks about his life and work.
+Gordon E. Moore, the cofounder of Intel, microchip pioneer, and renowned philanthropist talks about his life and work.

 After an illustrious academic career in chemistry pioneering work in biological macromolecules, Alan Walton left the safe environs of academia for the dangers of the private sector, where he attained success as a CEO and venture capitalist, building on his remarkable insights of how science can be turned to profit.